wikimedia/mediawiki-extensions-EventStreamConfig/README.md

 => "false"
 ```

 So, when providing boolean constraints via the HTTP API, you should use the pre-casted string values
 that PHP casts booleans to.
-E.g. intead of true, use "1", and instead of false, use "".
+E.g. instead of `true`, use `"1"`, and instead of `false`, use `""`.